maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 }
 ```

-These APIs make it really easy to get things right and are the first thing someone might reach for
+These APIs make it really easy to get things right.
+They are the first thing you should reach for.
-(rightly so!).
-Sometimes though you maybe find yourself needing to do things that just aren't
+Sometimes though you maybe find yourself needing to do things that just aren't supported by these
-supported by these simple APIs (we found ourselves in this position working on Maelstrom).
-For
+simple APIs.
+We found ourselves in this position working on Maelstrom, since we run each test in its
+own set of Linux namespaces.
+Maybe you too want to do something with namespaces, or maybe you want
-example maybe you want to use a `pidfd`, or do something with namespaces.
-Then you might need to dig
+to use a `pidfd`.
+If that's the case, then you might need to dig deeper and discover what the
-deeper and discover what the underlying APIs are capable of.
+underlying APIs are capable of.

 Of course, once you dig deeper, you might quickly find yourself confused.
 On Linux there are several
 APIs that all spawn a child process.
-We have `fork`, `vfork`, `posix_spawn` and `clone`.
+There is `fork`, `vfork`, `posix_spawn` and `clone`.
 So which
 one do you pick?
 How are they different?

-This article is going to try to answer those questions.
-Also by the end I hope to provide a simple
+This article tries to answer these questions.
+Also, at the end I provide a simple
-flow chart for ease of use should you find yourself trying to decide.
+flow chart that I hope makes it easy for you to decide which approach to take.

-In code examples I'm going to be writing Rust (what Maelstrom is written in) and using the
+The code examples I provide will be in Rust (what Maelstrom is written in.)
+They will use the
 [`maelstrom_linux`](https://github.com/maelstrom-software/maelstrom/tree/main/crates/maelstrom-linux)
 crate which is our own wrapper around `libc` and the kernel.
+(This was my preference, but you may
-I hope to provide generally applicable
+want to use something else more supported) I hope to provide generally applicable
 information in this article, but I will be approaching it from a perspective of using Rust.

 ## The `fork` and `exec` model